william-swl/baizer/README.md

 #> [[1]]
 #> [1] 2 3

-# only the index of second different character, NA if unaccessible
+# only the index of nth different character, NA if unaccessible
 diff_index("AAAA", "ABBA", nth = 2)
 #> [[1]]
 #> [1] 3